NCAR/earthcube-program-analysis/docs/_sources/index.md

 3. **Reporting**

-    > The reporting covers individual, project and progra level analysis from a citation analysis lens.
+    > The reporting covers individual, project and program level analysis from a citation analysis lens.

 Detailed methodology can be found in the [Methodology chapter](/methodology/) of this report.